Your dishwasher is gross—here’s how to clean it

 Products are chosen independently by our editors.
 Purchases made through our links may earn us a commission.

-Has your dishwasher maybe not been cleaning like it used to recently?
+Has your dishwasher maybe not been cleaning as well as it used to recently?
 Have you noticed standing water at the bottom of the tub after a wash cycle?
-Maybe your dishwasher just smells bad.
+Maybe your dishwasher smells bad.

 If you’ve run into any of these issues, guess what: It’s time to give your dishwasher a deep cleaning.
 Don’t worry if you’ve never done it before—there’s no elbow grease or expensive dishwasher cleaners needed.
-Here’s our guide for how to clean a dishwasher.
+Here’s our guide to cleaning a dishwasher.

 What you’ll need